r-karunathilake/project_showcase/Chess_Game/README.md

 In the top menu bar of the GUI, the `Preferences` option allows the user to flip the orientation of the board and a toggle to highlight the current legal moves on the chess board for the selected piece.
 The `File` section of the menu bar contains the `Load PGN File` and `Exit` options.
 However, only `Exit` option is implemented at this time.

 The `Setup Game` options in the `Options` menu allows the player to configure the player types (`HUMAN` or `COMPUTER`) for both white and black.
 Additionally, the AI difficulty can be adjusted by increasing the search depth (up to 5).
-Note however, large depth levels require more time for move calculations. `Reset Game` option, as the name suggests, will reset the chess board to the initial state for new game.
+Note however, large depth levels require more time for move calculations. `Reset Game` option, as the name suggests, will reset the chess board to the initial state for a new game.

 **Note: the user may cancel any selection by right-clicking on the mouse.**